ABN Aurora Cam North Pole, Alaska

 The webcam is located on top of a roof in North Pole, Alaska, near Chena Lakes Recreation Area.

-The cam is pointing straight up, with NORTH on the top of the photo.
-Photo updates every one minute.
-Please clear your cache if the image is old.
+The cam is pointing straight up, with NORTH on the bottom of the photo.
+When on, still photos update every one minute, sometimes two.

 If the cam is down longer than normal, please text 907-385-7385.